Surprisingly good breakfast

 A full day of swimming

 We played around in the pools and played games at our condo until it was well past lunch time.
 The kids were getting hangry so we made our way back to the snack shack for “linner”.
 One of the big items on the menu is pizza.
 Several kids ordered pizzas.
 At that point they told us they don’t make the pizzas at the shack, they order them in from somewhere else and it takes about 90 minutes.
-The kids decided having pizza would be worth the wait, but some of us wanted to eat right then.
-So we all ordered some great drinks (mostly Piña coladas without alcohol) and then the kids and Jess went to walk on the beach.
+The kids decided having pizza would be worth the wait, but some of us wanted to eat right away.
+So we all ordered some great drinks (mostly virgin Piña coladas) and then the kids went with Jess to walk along the beach.

 Dinner at the Snack Shack

 Dinner turned out really well.
 I had a chicken panini.
 Charmaine and Brett had steak.
 Nate was waiting for pizza, but didn’t go with the kids to the beach.
 Wisely, he chose to hang out with us at the snack shack and hope for some scraps.
-And we handed him several.
-But he’s a teen-ager and we knew he would be hungry again by the time the pizzas arrived.
+We handed him several.
+But he’s a teen-ager and we knew he would be hungry again long before the pizzas arrived.
 They told us they would deliver the pizzas directly to our condo.
 Perfecto.

 Sunset overlooking the beach

 After dinner we played several rounds of Skyjo with the kids.
 Pizza arrived and looked pretty good.
 The crust was very dense and pretty hard, almost like a really thick cracker, but the flavors were good.
 We didn’t come close to eating all the pizza, so we’ll either have it for lunch tomorrow, or we’ll take it back to Antigua with us.
-All the sun and swimming must have really taken a lot of our energy, because we wrapped up our game playing by 8:30 and started getting ready for bed.
+All the sun and swimming must have really taken a lot of our energy because we wrapped up our game playing by 8:30 and got ourselves ready for bed.